Baalwaan/Authentication-By-Me/README.md

 Curious about how sensitive information can be stored in and accessed from databases securely.

-So i decided to build a simple sign up and login form :smile
+So i decided to build a simple sign up and login form :Smile:

 ![](https://i.imgur.com/yp0yAFE.png)